roryokane/decision-matrix-calculator-angular/README.md

 My next step is learning which features of Angular I can use to most naturally implement editing of the same data in a different part of the page, when one of the views edits the data abstractly instead of directly.
 I will need this to allow editing relative weights by dragging the percentage sliders, not just by editing the text field.

+You can [view the current version](https://roryokane.github.io/decision-matrix-calculator-angular/) on GitHub Pages.

 ## How to run it

 * Run `npm install` to install modules